shenhuiying2017/azure-docs.es-es/articles/marketplace-publishing/marketplace-publishing-get-publisher-support.md

 <properties
-   pageTitle="Acceso a soporte técnico de publicador en Azure Marketplace | Microsoft Azure" description="Acceso y envío de solicitudes de soporte técnico de publicador en Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"
+   pageTitle="Accessing publisher support for the Azure Marketplace | Microsoft Azure" description="How to access and submit publisher support requests for the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"